bananatron/small-websites/README.md

 ### Contribute
-We need help cataloging small sites and services.
-Create a PR to add to the list or open an issue.
+We need help cataloging small sites and services to reduce bloat on the web.
+Feel free to ceate a PR to add to the list or open an issue for discussion.